KrisMazzini/KrisMazzini/README.md

 ### A bit more

 - 🏗️ Led 6 client projects and mentored 17 engineers as a tech lead
-- 🌍 Exchange student in Poland — studied and worked entirely in English
+- 🌍 Exchange student in Poland — studied entirely in English
 - 📚 Recorded 130+ lessons (40h of content) as a web dev instructor at Voitto
 - 🎓 B.S.
 Electrical Engineering (Robotics & Automation), UFJF